tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 l.
 232 isn’t this robustness only true for split CP?
 Or is it more general?

-#response[]
+#response[This has been evaluated in more depth for CP, but seems to be general across various forms of CP.
+I have added references to recent studies that specifically focus on robustness of CP to such choices.]

 l.
 243 Why uppercase S? (as opposed to lowercase)

 #response[I used $cal(S)$ to note the distribution of the scores, from which the critical value for the inclusion of a class is derived.
-This has now been clarified in the text, and this notation is now re-used in a few additional places when intoducing variants of conformal prediction.]
+This has now been clarified in the text, and this notation is now re-used in a few additional places when introducing variants of conformal prediction.]

 Figure 3C I wasn’t sure if it was defined for alpha=0.05 or a variable alpha level